Frequently Asked Questions | Painting & Renovations in Chilliwack

 "Does my kitchen need a backsplash?"

 Backsplashes, I would say, are a must.
-As you’re cooking and washing food, water and other types of mess will splash up against your back wall.
+As they protect walls and make water splashes, and other types of mess will splash up against your back wall.
 Backsplashes make it very easy to clean and very easy to maintain.
 Regarding design, it just really completes the space between the countertop and the wall.

 "Can I still cook in my kitchen?"

-At this point, we’re doing our very best once we take a kitchen out to put a temporary sink in and leave the stove in place.
-However, it’s not always possible, especially if we’re changing locations, moving gas lines, moving electrical etc. It might not be possible to use the kitchen for as long as a week depending on the project.
-You may have an RV you can cook in or if it’s in the summer, there is always the option of using the BBQ
+All in all, you'll still have your kitchen, but not your appliances.
+So we take a kitchen job out a temporary sink for you, give you a table with a hot plate and a coffee maker.
+Depending on what your kitchen looks like during renovation, it might not be possible to use the kitchen for up to a week depending on the project.
+You may have an RV you can cook in or if it's in the summer, there's always the option of using the BBQ.

 "How much will my kitchen renovation cost?"